yiisoft/yii2/framework/UPGRADE.md

   However, this change may affect your application if you have code that uses method `yii\base\Module::has()` in order to check existence of the component exactly in this specific module.
 In this case make sure the logic is not corrupted.

+* `yii\db\ExpressionInterface` has been introduced to represent a wider range of SQL expressions.
+In case you check for `instanceof yii\db\Expression` in your code, you might consider changing that to checking for the interface and use the newly introduced methods to retrieve the expression content.

 Upgrade from Yii 2.0.11
 -----------------------